Making sourdough bread at home;

 - A sterile storage jar

-The sachet includes 5 grams of freeze dried, powdered culture.
-1/4 gram of culture is enough to make 1 kg of pre-dough.
+The sachet includes 10 doses of freeze-dried, powdered culture.
+1/10th of the sachet contents is enough to make 1 kg of pre-dough.

 Delicious sourdoughBy: Mel on 17 January 2020I wanted to let everyone know this actually works!
 I have been making 2 x loaves of sourdough every 2-3 weeks now for 6 months.
 I’ve only used a pinch of the culture so far and feed it once a week so it is very economical.
 It would be good to share with a friend.
 I’ve tried organic spelt, kamut, stoneground whole meal, plain flour and they all work fine.
 I get a good rise if I use warm water, a generous 2 cups of predough and if I feed my predough a couple of times on the bench before using.
 I also add olive oil.
 I ferment the bread about 6-8 hours in summer and overnight in winter.
 It is mild but with a 24 hour rise can be quite sour.
 Thank you for the starter.